SolanaO/Customer_Churn_Prediction/README.md

 ## General Information

-Predicting churn is an essential aspect for any online subscription business, such as a streaming music platform.
 In the present project, we are investigating and predicting churn for a fictional music platform called Sparkify.
+This is a binary classification problem, in which the algorithm has to identify which users are most likely to churn.

 ## AWS-EMR Cluster Settings